A Recovery for All: Rethinking Socio-Economic Policies for Children and Poor Households

 Isabel Ortiz, Louise Moreira Daniels and Sólrún Engilbertsdóttir (Eds), UNICEF, New York 2012

 National Development Strategies: Policy Notes

 CP Chandrasekhar, Ha-Joon Chang, Isabel Ortiz, Murray Gibbs, Mushtaq Khan, Shari Spiegel; reviewed by Jomo KS, J.A.
 Ocampo, J. Stiglitz and others.
-New York, United Nations 2008
+New York, United Nations 2008.
+Translations into

 Social Protection in Asia